Just thinking…I’ve thought about this a bunch the past few weeks…

 The things I spent time thinking about…the jerk that cut me off, my dream house, what I should’ve said when that gal said something ugly, other things I won’t mention…things that are not true, noble, right, pure, lovely, excellent or praiseworthy …..

-Maybe these trivial things, these fillers, were important to me, maybe I spent time and energy on them, because I didn’t want to think about or do anything about the truly important things — things like my attitude, my anger, my resentments, my thoughts, my sin.
+Maybe these trivial things were important to me, maybe I spent time and energy on them, because I didn’t want to think about or do anything about the truly important things — things like my attitude, my anger, my resentments, my thoughts, my sin.

 I didn’t want to think about or deal with my own sin, in part, because I knew I could always deal with it tomorrow.
 And I didn’t want to think about those things because dealing with sin is hard and painful.
 I put off the hard, painful things until tomorrow.